 The study found that automation of condition monitoring is growing as companies embrace connected sensor technology that reduces the need for frequent manual sampling.
 By moving to automated monitoring, organizations can increase the scope of their monitoring activities, track more parameters, integrate data with other sources, build transparency, and monitor trends in real time.
-However, some organizations may see challenges in implementation around a lack of skills and knowledge, as well as technology limitations.
+However, some organizations may see challenges in implementation around lack of skills, knowledge, and technology limitations.

-For companies that overcome these challenges, the rewards can be high, with some organizations citing returns of over USD 1 million.
+For companies that overcome these challenges, the rewards can be high, with some organizations citing returns of over \$1 million.